medusajs/medusa/docs/content/advanced/backend/taxes/manual-calculation.md

 # Calculate Taxes Manually in Checkout

-In this document, you’ll learn how to manually calculate taxes during checkout if you have it disabled in a region.
+In this document, you’ll learn how to manually calculate taxes during checkout if you have automatic tax calculation disabled in a region.

 ## Overview

 By default, taxes are automatically calculated by Medusa during checkout.
-This behavior can be disabled from the Medusa admin for a region to limit the requests being sent to a tax provider.
+This behavior can be disabled for a region using the Admin APIs or the Medusa admin to limit the requests being sent to a tax provider.

 If you disable this behavior, you must manually trigger taxes calculation.
 When taxes are calculated, this means that requests will be sent to the tax provider to retrieve the tax rates.